krnsk0/gcull/README.md

 ## Usage

-You'll of course need a working version of `git` in your path.
+You'll need a working version of `git` in your path.

 To start: